SilentGene/pathwiz/README.md

 Take methanogenesis, for example.
 Dozens of genes functioning in this pathway, giving me a headache everytime. 🌀

-KEGG provides incredibly comprehensive pathway maps, and I'm genuinely grateful for their work.
+No doubt, KEGG provides incredibly comprehensive pathway maps, and I'm genuinely grateful for their work.
 But let's be honest: their complexity level often lands somewhere between "mildly terrifying" and "please make it stop."

 During one of my presentations, I proudly showed my supervisor how I'd mapped our genes onto a KEGG pathway.
 His response?